qameta/allure-docker-compose/README.md

 ## Release notes

-### 2023-06-13 We have added SMTP integration parameters for password reset functionality.
+### 2023-06-13 We have added SMTP integration parameters for adding new members and password reset functionality.

-To enable Allure TestOps to send email notifications for password reset, you need to add environment variables to the UAA service settings.
+To enable Allure TestOps to send email notifications to new team members and for password reset, you need to add environment variables to the UAA service settings.

 The environment variables for SMTP configuration in Allure TestOps are named with the prefix "SPRING_MAIL_".

 ### 2022-11-03 For forthcoming releases we've added ALLURE_JWT_SECRET to allure report, uaa